danielroelfs/danielroelfs.com/content/posts/2026-new-america-data-viz/index.md

 new_america_plot <- new_america_plot +
   labs(
     title = "Figure 1 &vert; Income and Racial Disparities Across Congressional<br>Districts", subtitle = "Scatterplot of the average household incomes and the share of the population in<br>congressional districts that is white.
-Dotted lines represent the averages.", x = "Percent White",
+Dotted lines represent the averages.", # nolint line_length_linter x = "Percent White",
     y = NULL,
     fill = NULL,